Margekoorep/WoTech_team35/README.md

 As a moral support I have my cat Nala who is always ready to give me a play breaks when thing get tough and my brain needs a break.

-This time I chose (and everybody agreed - democracy) to be the team lead It will be a new challenge and with it I will push myself to do thing out of my comfort zone.
+This time I chose (and everybody agreed - democracy) to be the team lead.
+It will be a new challenge and with it I will push myself to do thing out of my comfort zone.